vikram18rock/S5_OS/README.md

 These steps assume that your kernel module source code is correctly written and that there are no compilation errors.
 Always check the terminal and `dmesg` for any error messages or debugging output during these steps.

-This driver creates a character device, reads and writes data, uses a timer, and coordinates events through a wait queue and kernel thread for orderly execution within a specified time.
+This driver creates a character device, reads and writes data, uses a time, and coordinates events through a wait queue and kernel thread for orderly execution within a specified time.

 ## Flow of the Code